ChangeVision/astah-plantuml-plugin/README.md

 These features are currently not supported but may be added in the future:

 - **Common**
-    - Notes
+    - Notes(Sequence Diagram, State Machine Diagram)
-    - Styles
+    - Styles(without color)
 - **Class Diagram**
     - Package, Namespace
-    - Stereotype
     - Entity
     - Nested Class
-    - Multiplicity with labels
 - **Sequence Diagram**
     - Message order (when exporting from Astah)
-    - Grouping: alt/else, opt, loop, par, break, critical, group
     - Activation bars
 - **Statemachine Diagram**
-    - Entry/Exit/Do actions, Trigger, Guard, Action
+  - Entry/Exit/Do actions, Action
-    - Nested states
-    - Fork, Join, Decision, Merge
-    - Unstable order (when exporting from Astah)
 - **Activity Diagram**
     - New syntax
     - Object node